Nishij1/Product-landing-Page/EMAIL_SETUP_GUIDE.md

 - Main Concern: (from your submission)

 What happens next?
-1. Our water quality expert will call you within 2 hours
+1. Our water softener expert will call you within 2 hours
-2. We'll schedule a convenient time for your FREE water test
+2. We'll discuss your specific water quality needs
 3. Get personalized recommendations and transparent pricing

 For immediate assistance, you can also reach us at: